Understanding the Otherkin Phenomenon

 • adaptive authentication is where it's at.
 The system learns user behavior and adjusts security levels accordingly.

 • for non-traditional identities, consider alternative verification methods.
 Maybe it's about verifying access based on attributes rather than rigid roles.
+For example, instead of a rigid "developer" role, access might be granted based on demonstrated skills in coding and project involvement, regardless of how the individual identifies.

 It ain't just about letting everyone in—it's about keeping the digital castle safe.